Apollys/TheLibraryOfLife/Readme.md

-# Literary Gems: Books For Life
+# The Library of Life: Literary Gems

 A selection of the most insightful books I've read, covering a wide variety of topics.